.NET SOFTWARE DEVELOPER CAREER GUIDE

 5. .NET Software Developer Certifications

-Microsoft Certified: Azure Developer Associate (ADA) — validates cloud-native .NET application development on Azure
+Microsoft Certified: Azure Developer Associate (AZ-204) - validates cloud-native .NET development on Azure, with high employer demand.

-Microsoft Certified: Azure Solutions Architect Expert (SAE) — suited for senior developers moving into architecture
+Microsoft Certified: Azure Solutions Architect Expert (AZ-305) - signals readiness for senior architecture roles within .NET environments.

-AWS Certified Developer – Associate (CDA) — supports roles working in AWS-hosted .NET environments
+AWS Certified Developer - Associate - demonstrates cross-cloud competency valuable for roles targeting AWS-based .NET deployments.

 6. .NET Software Developer Salary in the United States